 Under the Sanitary and Phytosanitary Measures (SPS) Agreement, World Trade Organization (WTO) members are entitled to maintain a level of protection they consider appropriate to protect life or health within their territory.

 This is called the Appropriate Level of Protection (ALOP).

 The Australian Government, with the agreement of all state and territory governments, has articulated Australia’s ALOP in qualitative terms.

-It is contained in the Biosecurity Act 2015 and is applied in risk analyses conducted by the Department of Agriculture, Water and the Environment.
+It is contained in the Biosecurity Act 2015 and is applied in risk analyses conducted by the department.

 Australia’s Appropriate Level of Protection

 Australia’s ALOP is expressed as providing a high level of sanitary and phytosanitary protection aimed at reducing risk to a very low level, but not to zero.

 A risk assessment is undertaken to determine whether any SPS measures are required to be applied to an import in order to achieve Australia’s ALOP.
 It is important to clearly distinguish between the ALOP and SPS measures.
 ALOP is a broad objective.
 The SPS measures are established to meet that objective.
 In the BIRA process, SPS measures are also known as risk management measures.

 Each WTO member has the right to determine its own ALOP.
 However, in determining their ALOP, WTO members should take into account the objective of minimising negative trade effects.